Geodesics and Global Properties of the Liouville Solution in General Relativity with a Scalar Field: Conclusion

 \section{Conclusion}

 New exact one parameter family of global solutions of Einstein equations with a scalar field is found.
 These solutions are asymptotically flat at space and time infinities.
 The solutions are invariant under global Lorentz transformations, nontrivially depend both on time and space coordinates.
-Two solutions seem to be of particular interest: the naked singularity and the black hole formation.
-The obtained solution is spherically symmetric because the rotational group $\MO(3)$ is the subgroup of the Lorentz group $\MO(1,3)$.
+The naked singularity solution is of particular interest.
+The obtained solution is spherically symmetric, because the rotational group $\MO(3)$ is the subgroup of the Lorentz group $\MO(1,3)$.
 As far as we know, it is essentially different from all previously known solutions.

 The Liouville metric depending on four arbitrary functions on single coordinates is used as the initial ansatz.
 In general, it has no symmetry but admits four envolutive independent indecomposable second rank Killing tensors.
 This is a very important property resulting in integrability of geodesic equations.
 Geodesics for obtained solutions are explicitly found and analysed.
-We have proved that obtained solutions are global ones: every geodesic can be either extended in both directions to infinite values of the canonical parameter or it ends up at a finite value at a singular point where curvature becomes infinite.
+We have proved that obtained solutions are global ones: every geodesic can be either extended in both directions to infinite values of the canonical parameter or it ends up at a finite value at a singular point, where curvature becomes infinite.